Check to see if your network is working:

 - echo shell_exec("curl https://www.bing.com");

-If above line of php code works without issue then issue is in your laravel configuration.
+If the above line of PHP code works without issue, then the issue is in your Laravel configuration.

 - Update Packages: